ait-aecid/alert-aggregation-generator/README.md

 # Meta-Alert Generator for AMiner

-## Requirements
+## Dependencies

-* alertaggregation package, installed or placed in the same folder as the generator script, i.e. within the alert-aggregation-service directory.
-Note that `alertaggregation` is a *package*, meaning that the main folder and every subfolder **must** contain an empty `__init__.py` module for the imports to work.
+* elasticsearch>=7.0.0,<8.0.0
-* elasticsearch >= 7.10.1
+* pyyaml
-* yaml
+* alertaggregation

+Run `pip install -r requirements.txt` to install the dependencies.

+Note: The alertaggregation modules *must* be placed inside a folder name `alertaggregation`.
+Moreover, it should also be a `package`, i.e., every folder and subfolder must contain an empty `__init__.py` module.

 ## Configuration

-The `config.yaml` file contains the configuration variables for the generator:
+The `config.yaml` file contains the configuration variables for the generator and alertaggregation library:

-- alerts_index: aminer-alerts* # index of the aminer anomalies
+- alert_index:  index of the aminer anomalies
-- deltas:
-    - 0.5
-    - 5
-- hosts: localhost:9200 # IP and PORT of the elasticsearch instance (for querying and saving)
+- hosts: IP (and PORT) of the elasticsearch instance (for querying and saving)
-- query_interval: 30 # how often to query Elasticsearch for alerts
+- query_interval: how often to query elasticsearch for alerts
-- search_after: # point-in-time for aminer alerts query
+- search_after: point-in-time for aminer alerts query.
+The value in the file is updated automatically after every query.
+Change it to 0 only when you want to query all the anomalies in the db.
-    - 0
-- storage: true # save generated meta-alerts to ELASTIC
+- storage: True => Save generated meta-alerts to elasticsearch; False => only display
-- local: false # In case the anomalies are to be processed from local sources
+- deltas: alertaggregation parameter

+## How the generator works

+After running `generator.py`, the generator queries for aminer anomalies in the given elasticsearch instance.
+If it does not find anything, it waits a defined period (query_interval) and then queries again.
+When it find anomalies, it processes them to generate alert-groups and meta-alerts.

+In case you have local anomalies (e.g., in a file), you can process them too by putting them as a JSON list in the `generator.run(alerts)` function.